VOLUNTEER WITH US

 -Any personal expenses

 If you wish to make further contributions to KRMEF, we would appreciate any additional support for our continued operations.
-Program fees and other donations are payable by paypal or on arrival at KRMEF.
-If you have any further questions, please send us a message to [email protected]
+Program fees and other donations are payable on arrival at KRMEF.
+If you have any further questions, please send us a message to email@example.com

 – Where is KRMEF located?

 KRMEF is located an hour south of Kathmandu by local bus, in a small village called Khahare.
-There are no restaurants around, but there are a few shops where it is possible to buy toiletries, sweets, and other goods.
 The local people are very friendly and are familiar with foreigners.

 – How much money should I bring?

 Depending on the length of your stay, the volunteering fee will vary.
 Contact us regarding the details of the cost.
 KRMEF will provide you with three meals a day and accommodation, so you will not need money for your daily expenses.
-There are shops are around the village to buy sweets and snacks, so if you would like these things please budget accordingly.
+There are a few shops where it is possible to buy toiletries, sweets, and other goods.
+There is a restaurant here at the foundation that tourists and locals can dine in at.
+An average meal is 200 to 400 rupees if you plan to eat out.
+This is of course optional so if you would like these things please budget accordingly.

 – What kind of accommodation will I have?